Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 - `timestamp`: a timestamp for the input
 - `duration`: the amount of time, in seconds, that the input covers.
-- `functional-unit`: a string describing the functional unit to normalize the SCI to.
-This must match a field provided in the `inputs` with an associated value.
-- `functional-unit-time`: a time value and a unit as a single string.
-  E.g. `3 s`, `5 seconds`, `0.5 days`, ` 0.1 months`, `5 y`

 ## Returns